alex-pls/old-home-automation/README.md

 # Archive of Old Home-Automation Software Projects

-These software is provided for educational purposes only.
+All these software and material are provided for educational purposes only.

 Most of the projects were **developed in 2008-2009** in the framework of WOSH umbrella project.